Gozala/workspace/pages/w3-machine.md

 	- [[UCAN invocation]]s represent VM instructions - tasks that can be scheduled.
 This implies that all the existing operations like `store/add`, `store/remove` are VM instructions.
 	- Set of **concurrent** [[UCAN invocations]] conveniently can be represented via [[CAR]] files.
 This important trait is called [[homoiconicity]] in [[land of lisp]] and refers to the *duality between code and data*, that allows computers to treat instructions in a [programming language](https://en.wikipedia.org/wiki/Programming_language) as data handled by a [running program](https://en.wikipedia.org/wiki/Execution_(computing)).
 	- To schedule some task(s) agent needs to supply system a set of invocations in form of [[CAR]] file.
-We already have an protocol for this represented by [[store/add capability]]
+We already have a protocol for this represented by [[store/add capability]]

 	  ```ts
 	  interface StoreAdd {